 AirPlay mirroring to your television is easy.
 AppleTV is, by default, an AirPlay receiver.
 Once your iPhone/iPad and AppleTV are connected to the same Wi-fi network, you can connect your iDevice to AppleTV.

-In Order to Do Mirroring On your iPhone/iPad:
+To Do Mirroring On your iPhone/iPad:

-- Swipe up from the bottom of the homescreen to bring up the Control Center and you should see AirPlay.
+- Swipe up from the bottom of the home screen to bring up the Control Center, and you should see AirPlay.

 - Tap on it, select the AppleTV device